WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"he had paid his dues to society for his previous convictions"_

+- dumb

+  1. adjective: temporarily unable or unwilling to speak.

+     _"they stood dumb while the attacker poured out a stream of abuse"_

+     - resulting in or expressed by speechlessness.

+       _"they stared in dumb amazement"_

+  2. adjective(OFFENSIVE·DATED): (of a person) unable to speak, most typically because of congenital deafness.

+     _"he was born deaf, dumb, and blind"_

+  3. adjective(INFORMAL·NORTH AMERICAN): stupid.

+     _"a dumb question"_

+  4. adjective: (of a computer terminal) able only to transmit data to or receive data from a computer; having no independent processing capability.

+  5. verb(LITERARY): make dumb or unheard; silence.

+     _"a splendor that dazed the mind and dumbed the tongue"_

+  6. phrase: dumb down — simplify or reduce the intellectual content of something so as to make it accessible to a larger number of people.

+     _"critics have accused publishers of dumbing down books"_

 - dutch

   1. noun(DATED·INFORMAL): (especially among cockneys) one's wife. （过时的·非正式）（尤其在伦敦人中）某人的妻子。